 According to Greener Grazing (more on them later), “[l]livestock production’s climate impact is greater than all of the world’s cars, planes and ships combined.”

 I find the statistics unbelievable and easily discounted.
 After all, cows and sheep have been around for a long time.
 Why is it only in the last decade or so that anyone has identified them as a problem?
-I freely admit that this sounds like a “woke” problem that is made up by environmentalists who want to change everything about our lives.
+I freely admit that this sounds like a “woke” problem that is made up of environmentalists who want to change everything about our lives.

 However, Science Is Science, Even If We Don’t Like Or Understand It…

 The cow and sheep burping problem has gotten a lot worse because of two human factors.